infiniteflight/infiniteflight-docs/get-help/online.md

-## When I try to Login, I Receive an Error saying that this Account has never been used with Infinite Flight?
+## When I try to Login, I Receive "Error Code 1"?

 This is something you can see when you have yet to create an account in Infinite Flight.
 An account is created when you purchase a PRO subscription and can’t be created before that.
 You then have the option to link your account to a Google profile.
 You are most likely trying to sign in with credentials that have yet to be linked to an account in Infinite Flight yet.